contagon/handbook/handbook/26-temple-recommends.md

 Priesthood leaders also ensure that unauthorized individuals do not have access to temple recommend information in [LCR](https://lcr.churchofjesuschrist.org).

-### 26.2.2 Disposal of Expired Temple Recommends

-Stake and mission presidency members request old temple recommends when they interview members for a new recommend.
-They destroy the old recommends.

-### 26.2.3 Lost or Stolen Recommends
+### 26.2.2 Lost or Stolen Recommends

 The bishop asks members to notify him as soon as possible if their recommend is lost or stolen.
 He or an assigned counselor or clerk uses [LCR](https://lcr.churchofjesuschrist.org) to cancel the recommend as soon as possible.
 If this system is not available, the bishop contacts the temple office to have the recommend canceled.

-Soon after canceling the lost or stolen recommend, the bishop or an assigned counselor conducts a temple recommend interview with the member to issue a new recommend.
+The bishop or an assigned counselor then conducts a temple recommend interview with the member.
+If the member is worthy, the bishop or assigned counselor either reprints the recommend or issues a new one.

-### 26.2.4 Recommend Holders Who Are Not Living the Standards of Worthiness
+### 26.2.3 Recommend Holders Who Are Not Living the Standards of Worthiness

 If the bishop determines that a member who has a current recommend is not living the standards of worthiness (see [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends)), he requests the recommend from the member.
 He uses [LCR](https://lcr.churchofjesuschrist.org) to cancel the recommend.
 If this system is not available, the bishop contacts the temple office to have the recommend canceled.